jadongao/starter-hugo-academic/content/_index.md

       #   Leave `date_end` empty if it's your current employer.
       #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
       items:
+        - title: AP Physics C Mechanics All Covered (Summer Crash Course)
+          company: Schoolhouse
+          company_url: ''
+          company_logo: schoolhouse
+          location: LEARNERS 47 / 50, TOTAL SESSIONS 17
+          date_start: '2023-07-22'
+          date_end: '2023-10-14'
+          description: |2-
+              We'll go through all topics in AP Physics C Mechanics, from basic kinematics all the way to rotations and gravitation.
+Feel free to join even if you have no calculus background since we'll go through all math prerequisites as a part of this course (it won't turn into a calculus series).
+Without calculus, this course's content is very similar to AP Physics 1.
+Problem solving sessions where we go over specific problems after each topic will also be hosted between "lecturey" sessions.
         - title: Calculus Group
           company: Schoolhouse
           company_url: ''